Intermittent fasting is one of the easiest and healthiest lifestyle changes available to us without extensive preparation.

 Instead of daily fasting, you fast on several days throughout the week.
 For example, this can be every odd working day: Monday, Wednesday, and Friday.

 It is especially suitable for starting intermittent fasting.
 You can test how your body and its hormonal balance react to the change.

-For this reason, Crescendo Fasting is also known as a popular beginner’s method for women.
-Provided you feel comfortable, you can then gently approach the 16/8 intermittent fasting daily schedule.
+For this reason, Crescendo Fasting is a popular beginner’s method for women.
+Provided you feel comfortable, you can gently approach the 16/8 intermittent fasting daily schedule.

 - Fasting window: 12-16 hours

 Another beginner-friendly option is to limit fasting to one day of the week.